 We will first use the depth-age relations from models HW HSC, HW HSC-Plate and CJ to determine the lithospheric contribution to the topography and construct the residual topography that can be used to constrain the mantle contribution.
 Model HW HSC-Plate fits well the mean depths in the northern region of this study as was discussed earlier (Figure 5a).
-We assume d_0 =-2745 m in model HW HSC and HW HSC-Plate, which leads to zero mean residual topography between 0 and 1 Ma age bin for the entire Pacific plate.
+We assume d0=-2745 m in model HW HSC and HW HSC-Plate, which leads to zero mean residual topography between 0 and 1 Ma age bin for the entire

+Pacific plate.
 The residual topography is computed by subtracting the predicted topography from models HW HSC and HW HSC-Plate from the corrected topography in Figure 1c, similar to Pribac and Davies [1993] and Panasuyk and Hager [2000].
-Note that for model HW HSC, we use d=-2745-307 $t^{1/2}$ for all seafloor ages.
+Note that for model HW HSC, we use $d=-2745-307t^{1/2}$ for all seafloor ages.

 Residual topographies with respect to Hillier and Watts' [2005] HSC and HSC-Plate models are shown in Figures 6a and 6b, respectively.
 These residual topographies differ only for seafloor older than 85 Ma.
 The residual topography at the MOR is positive south of the Easter Island micro-plate, but is largely negative or near zero in the north, reflecting topographic variations along the MOR, as discussed in section 3.1.
 A large area of the northern region generally shows negative or near zero residual topography in both residual maps.
 This is caused by the shallower MOR topography used in the depth-age relations than the actual MOR topography for the northern region.
 The main difference between the two residual maps is in the western Pacific where the residual topography is on average between 600 m and 1000 m with the HW HSC reference model (Figure 6a), but is near zero with the HW HSC-Plate reference model (Figure 6b).
 This is more clearly demonstrated in Figure 7a that shows the mean residual topography for different age bins for the Pacific.
-The mean residual topography with the HSC reference model is

->600 m for seafloor older than 110 Ma and is significantly larger than standard deviations of topography of <300 m.
+The mean residual topography with the HSC reference model is >600 m for seafloor older than 110 Ma and is significantly larger than standard deviations of topography of <300 m.
 This difference is significantly larger if the HSC model CJ [Carlson and Johnson, 1994] is used as the reference (Figure 7a).
 Notice that the choice of reference model does not affect the standard deviations.

 The residual topography with the HW HSC-Plate reference model clearly shows the Hawaiian swell topography (Figures 6b and 7b).
 Another prominent topographic high is the South Pacific super-swell located east of Tonga that has a significantly larger horizontal scale than the Hawaiian swell (Figures 6b and 7b).
-Other topographic highs are all at the margins of LIPs or densely populated seamounts (e.g., Marshall-Gilbert Seamounts and Megellan Rise) and may be of less dynamic significance.
-Interestingly, a large area of the Darwin Rise, particularly its northern portion, after exclusion of seamounts and LIPs, does not show any positive residual topography with the HW HSC-Plate reference model (Figure 6b).
+In fact, these two swells are largely responsible for the elevated topography between 80 Ma and 130 Ma in the depthage curve for the Pacific (Figure 5b) and for the increased residual topography in the same age band (Figure 7a).
+Other topographic highs are all at the margins of LIPs or densely populated seamounts (e.g., Marshall-Gilbert Seamounts and Megellan Rise) and may be of little dynamic significance.
+Interestingly, a large area of the Darwin Rise (note that the Darwin Rise which was first proposed by Menard [1964] is depicted in Figure 6b, following McNutt [1998]), particularly its northern portion, after exclusion of seamounts and LIPs, does not show any positive residual topography with the HW HSC-Plate reference model (Figure 6b).
 However, with the HW HSC reference model, all the old seafloor including the Darwin Rise shows significant positive residual topography (Figures 6a and 7a).